 The banner-tailed kangaroo rat is only known to occur in a small portion of the Navajo Nation, making it unlikely that weed treatments would have a significant impact on the species.
 However, surveys conducted in potential habitat by a qualified biologist would determine if any populations were present in proposed treatment sites.
 Any populations found would have avoidance buffers placed at least 200 ft away from their habitat to prevent direct effects while implementing weed treatments.
 Indirect effects may come from herbicide overspray and smoke impacts during prescribed burning.
 Some of the proposed herbicides may negatively impact important food sources for the kangaroo rat, but buffer zones and preference for selective application methods near kangaroo rat habitat would reduce the risk of rats ingesting herbicide.
 Best management practices to reduce herbicide overspray would protect non-target plant species from impacts; therefore, herbicide use would not adversely affect kangaroo rats.
 Implementing the conservation measures would eliminate the indirect effects from smoke from prescribed fire.
-Targeted grazing is not anticipated to affect the chisel-toothed kangaroo rat as they are restricted to community development areas and agricultural areas, which are largely avoided by the kangaroo rat.
+Targeted grazing is not anticipated to affect the chisel-toothed kangaroo rat as it is recommended to Community Development Areas and agricultural areas, which do not currently occur in the rat's habitat.
+Application of targeted grazing to other areas will require close consultation with NNHP, which will restrict its use in kangaroo rat habitat.
+There will be no cumulative impacts or synergistic effects.